The Top Flavors Of The Middle East

 The broad term "Middle Eastern cuisine" includes the foods of Syria, Iran, Iraq, Saudi Arabia, Egypt, Lebanon, Jordan and Palestine.
 Sharing many similar dishes, preparations, and borders these countries centered east and south of the Mediterranean have subtle differences in the spicing and spelling of their traditional dishes.

 Part of a region frequently visited throughout history by traders and invaders, the countries of the Middle East share many of the same key ingredients.
-The region's cuisine has a heavy emphasis on fresh produce, dried pulses (predominantly olives, olive oil, yogurt, fresh parsley and mint.
+The region's cuisine has a heavy emphasis on fresh produce, dried pulses (predominantly chickpeas and lentils); olives, olive oil, yogurt, fresh parsley and mint.
 Other staples include lamb, chicken and fish; spices such as sumac (a granular red spice with a sour flavor), Syrian allspice, cinnamon and cayenne; cracked wheat, rice, lemon juice, tahini and flower-flavored waters.

 Religion plays a dominant role in the choices of ingredients.
 Muslims abide by the halal rules (similar to the laws of keeping kosher for Jews).
 Pork and pork products are unlawful or "Haraam," and are forbidden.
 Only cheeses containing vegetable rennet are permissible, and halal and nonhalal utensils are separated.